ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vsan.md

 ## Upgrade the vSAN disk format
 {: #vum-updating-vsan-upgrade-vsan}

-Ruby vSphere Console (RVC) is a Ruby-based command-line interface for vSphere and can be used to manage VMware vSphere ESXi and vCenter.
+Ruby vSphere Console (RVC) is a Ruby-based command-line interface for vSphere and can be used to manage VMware vSphere ESXi™ and vCenter Server.
 The vSphere inventory is presented in a tree structure to navigate and run commands against vCenter objects.

 Many basic administrative tasks can be done much more efficiently than clicking through the vSphere Client.
 RVC is fully implemented in the VCSA and is accused by an SSH connection to the appliance.
 1. SSH to the VCSA and login by using root and the password that is provided on the ICVS Console.